The Bankrate promise

 Step 4: Verify contractors

 If your claim is successful, the provider will give you the green light on making repairs.
 Your provider might recommend contractors, but you don’t have to hire them.
-The choice is yours.
+The choice is yours, although using a preferred vendor of the insurance company may speed up the repair process and could come with workmanship guarantees.

 Mistakes to avoid when filing a claim

 Under the best circumstances, filing an insurance claim is a difficult process with many pitfalls.
 Natural disasters can cause drastic damage to a home, and going through the claims process afterwards is enough to give headaches to even the most experienced homeowners.
 With the right information, you should be able to make it through with a successful claim.
-Here’s what to avoid.
+Here’s what to avoid when filing a claim.

 Waiting too long to file the claim

 There’s usually a time limit on claims filing, so take care of it as soon as possible.
+The sooner you file a claim, the faster the process can start, which can also minimize further damage that could occur, like mold that requires remediation.
 Filing your claim as soon as possible after the disaster also ensures the damages to your home will be fresh and more easy to recognize for the home inspection.

 Disregarding damaged property